-Giving your employees the opportunity to work remotely may also assist in increasing those retention rates.
+Giving workers the opportunity to work remotely may also assist in increasing those retention rates.
 According to a 2017 report on Millennials by Deloitte, “Forty-four percent of Millennials say, if given the choice, they would like to leave their current employers in the next two years.”

 Provide Clear Expectations

-The success of your remote workforce often depends on the clear expectations you provide.
-Just like your in-house employees, the efficiency and effectiveness of your remote workers depends on your very own management abilities.
+The success of a remote workforce often depends on the clear expectations you provide.
+Just like in-house workers, the efficiency and effectiveness of remote workers depends on your very own management abilities.